 Yes.
 For example, you may be born with atopic eczema.
 Your job may involve frequent use of a solvent which may cause an irritant contact dermatitis.
-In addition, you may also develop an allergy to nickel and so find that you get patches of inflammation over jean studs, or if you wear cheap jewellery, etc.
+In addition, you may also develop an allergy to nickel.
+You may then get patches of inflammation over jean studs, or if you wear cheap jewellery, etc.

 Do I need any tests?

 Patch testing helps to find the cause of allergic contact dermatitis.
-You need to be referred to a dermatologist (skin specialist) for patch testing.
-They will place a small amount of various substances that may be causing the rash on to your skin.
+You need to be referred to a skin specialist (dermatologist) for patch testing.
+Small amounts of various substances that may be causing the rash will be placed on to your skin.
 This is usually done on the skin of your back, in sets of 10.
 The skin is then covered with an adhesive dressing.